-Squatting is a fundamental part of a human’s natural movement.
+Squatting is a fundamental part of our natural movement.
 We do it from being babies.
-Then we grow up and we start doing it in the gym too.
+Then we grow up, and we start doing it in the gym too.

-It’s a compound movement meaning it recruits many muscles to do the job and requires core stability to do it right.
+It’s a compound movement meaning it recruits many joints and muscles to do the job and requires core stability to perform.
 It’s pretty effective at developing muscular strength and endurance.
-It’s arguably one of the most effective lower body exercises out there.
+It’s arguably one of the most effective lower-body exercises out there.
 No wonder there are so many variations and modifications.

 The hack squat is a variation that relies on a piece of gym machinery to perform.

-So, when there’s so many squats to be doing.
+So, when there are so many squats to be doing.
 What is the hack squat?
 How do you do it?
 And is it worth it?

 What is the hack squat?

 The hack squat is done on a piece of gym equipment.
 The hack squat looks a bit like the leg press, but don’t mistake the two machines, as the exercises aren’t the same.

 The leg press involves pushing the weight plate away from you from an angled seated position.
 The hack squat involves standing on the plate, leaning back onto the pads at an angle, with the weight placed on top of you by positioning yourself under the shoulder pads.
 The weight is then pushed in the concentric phase of the squat.